 The current economic climate has seen a growth in businesses being pre-packed with administration or liquidation.

-In simple terms, in a “Pre Pack” a buyer is lined up for a struggling business before it goes into administration or liquidation.
+In simple terms, in a “pre-pack” a buyer is lined up for a struggling business before it goes into administration or liquidation.

-There are those who feel this is morally wrong but there are always differing viewpoints.
-The procedure of a pre-pack administration is perfectly legal but has to be arranged within strict guidelines.
-Administrators are appointed to act by the Court.
-As with many things in life there are winners and losers.
-A topical case was the recent sale of the assets of Cobra Beer to Coors, immediately after Cobra Beer entered administration.

-sold those assets back to a new company owned by the original owners.
+There are those who feel this is morally wrong, but there are always differing viewpoints.
+The procedure of a pre-pack administration or pre-pack liquidation, is perfectly legal but has to be arranged within strict guidelines.
+The Court appoints administrators, and as with many things in life, there are winners and losers.
+A topical case was the sale of the assets of Cobra Beer to Coors, immediately after Cobra Beer entered administration.
+In that case, the assets were sold to a new company owned by the original owners.

 Understandably, such situations can provoke anger among suppliers and landlords, many of whom can be left with unpaid bills.
-However, quite often some, if not all, staff keep their jobs.
+This is very much the downside, as often it is the smaller businesses who end up out of pocket and potentially facing liquidation themselves.
+However, quite often some, if not all staff get the opportunity keep their jobs.

 Tax-payers may question why they should foot the bill for unpaid tax bills, which are often written-off in such arrangements, but that too can be countered with the savings of not paying unemployment benefits.
 Business owners themselves may have already lost significant amounts.
 One criticism often raised is that the assets are sold at below market value (which reduces the amount available to pay creditors).
 However, any sales during a pre-pack or before pre-pack should be looked into by the insolvency practitioner